A1ex-N/lookmovie-scraper/readme.md

 you can run it by doing `python scraper.py` or if you wanted to use it in your own code do it like so

 initialize Scraper with the `database_name`, `search_type`, `start_page` and `end_page` (inclusive)
-Note you have to manually create the db file.
-I do that by running `sqlite3 -init movies_schema.sql` then typing `.save movies.db` followed by `quit`
 ```python
 def main():
     scraper = Scraper(database_name="movies.db", search_type=SearchType.MOVIE, start_page=201, end_page=300)